nhantran100215/FE-interview-test_DOXA/README.md

 ## Subreddit/Search page
 -  load additional threads once the user scroll to the bottom of the current list.
-- play video for the first video in viewport, and pause video when out of viewport.
+- Play video for the first video in the viewport, and pause the video when out of the viewport.
 - The page has a mechanism for sorting topics/threads by hot,new,top,rising.
 - For each thread on this page, i implement :number vote,title,author,time post,number comment,ratio vote.
 ## Thread Page